aportelli/dirac4-performance-profile/README.md

 - Author(s):
 - Date:
 - Application:
-- Related DiRAC project:
+- Related DiRAC project(s):

-*Please clone this repository by clicking [this link](https://github.com/new?template_name=dirac4-performance-profile&template_owner=aportelli) or the "Use this template" button on GitHub.*
+*Please use this repository by clicking [this link](https://github.com/new?template_name=dirac4-performance-profile&template_owner=aportelli) or the "Use this template" button on GitHub.
+Please fill the sections below, and add any supporting evidence as links to code or files directly in your clone of this repository.
+All guidelines in italic can be removed from the final document.*

 ## 1. Performance-critical routines
 *Please list here routines that typically dominate a production run.
 Please provide links and references to the code location of this routines, as we as profiler evidence that these routines are indeed dominant.
 This should be understood as a best-effort analysis to capture most of the time enveloppe from your typical runs, rather than an exhaustive study.
 Profiler evidence can be from a third-party profiler, as well as custom instrumentation; for the former please describe succintly how profiling is implemented.*